-- AGS is associated more with adults than children, and onset in adults who previously tolerated red meat is common (57).
+- AGS is associated more with adults than children, and onset in adults and older children who previously tolerated red meat is common (57).

 - Hunters, foresters, and other populations with high exposure to ticks are more at risk of developing AGS (57,59,69,98).
 In some regions, twenty times as many people living in rural areas may be sensitized than people living in nearby urban areas (98).

 - The allergy component of AGS is only one dimension of a complex immune response that may have other health implications (7).
-Conditions tentatively linked to the alpha-gal immune response include some autoimmune diseases (7) and atherosclerosis (79,80).
+Conditions tentatively linked to the alpha-gal immune response include some autoimmune diseases (7), arthritis (60), and atherosclerosis (79,80).

 “Unlike more traditional food allergies where consumption of an allergen produces symptoms within minutes, AGS reactions typically occur 3-8 hours after eating.
 Thus many patients fail to consider food as a possible trigger and many healthcare providers do not routinely recognize the characteristic delay–both issues can prolong tie to reach a diagnosis.”
 (57)

 “While GI complaints are not uncommon as part of an allergic reaction, 3-20% of patients with AGS report abdominal pain, nausea, emesis, diarrhea, or heartburn in isolation of cutaneous, cardiovascular or other signs/symptoms.”
 (57)